kshehadeh/boop-todo/README.md

 ## Development

 To add a new command, create a new file in the `src/commands` directory and register it in `src/index.ts`.

+### Documentation Development

+The documentation site is built with Jekyll and GitHub Pages.
+To work on the documentation:

+1. Navigate to the `docs` directory
+2. Follow the instructions in the [docs README](./docs/README.md)

 ## License